Women's Boat Race: Henley Boat Races

 In 1975 the men's lightweight race started at Henley-on-Thames and the women's Boat race was relocated there in 1977 creating the Henley Boat Races.
 At Henley the race took place over a distance of 2,000 metres.

 The First VIII receive university blues, and is therefore more commonly known as the Blue Boat, with Cambridge in light blue and Oxford dark blue.
 While the crew is all female, the cox can be male or female.
 The Second VIII receives university colours.
 The 2011 race was the first to be sponsored by Newton Investment Management, a subsidiary of BNY Mellon.
 Previously the crews had no sponsorship and were self funded.
-Newton have remained the sponsor since then and increased the amount of funding significantly.
+Newton increased the amount of funding significantly.

 For the 2013 race the entire Henley Boat Races was moved to Dorney Lake because of flooding on the river, and they had also been moved in 2001, to the Holme Pierrepont National Watersports Centre in Nottingham.
 Oxford won the 2014 race on the Henley course having beaten Cambridge by a distance of four boat lengths over two kilometres.
 A newly designed trophy, to replace the existing wooden shield, was awarded to the Oxford president by Olympic gold medallist Sophie Hosking who had won the Women's lightweight double sculls at the 2012 Summer Olympics.